wikipathways/wikipathways-collection/reports/WP1270.md

 * PubChemMetabolitesTests: all 3 tests OK!
 * ReferencesTests: all 6 tests OK!
 * UniProtTests: all 5 tests OK!
+* UnicodeTests: all 1 tests OK!
 * WikidataTests: all 4 tests OK!

 ## Summary

-* Number of test classes: 20
+* Number of test classes: 21
-* Number of tests: 121
+* Number of tests: 122
-* Number of assertions: 243
+* Number of assertions: 245
 * Number of fails: 1

 ## Fails